SXPaul/iavi2025/Lab4_Group3/Document/report.md

 - the parallel edges (such as the upper and lower borders of the window) remain parallel in 3D space;
 - the right-angle structures present a 90-degree vertical relationship;
 - the planar area (such as the board plane) is flat and free of obvious distortions

+# TODO :简单定性分析一下色差矫正的结果
+#### 1.4.3 Impact of resolving the color discrepancy

+#### 1.4.4 Compute a dense depth map / 3D point cloud based on triangulation and OpenCV
+Comparing the point cloud graph calculated by the triangulation method with the point cloud obtained by directly calling the functions of OpenCV,the results were basically the same.We studied the functions related to OpenCV and found that they were actually implemented using the triangulation method.

 ### 1.5 Conclusion